 Global aphasia denotes severe impairment in all aspects of language; the area of ischemia often involves both anterior and posterior language areas (Broca and Wernicke areas).

-Fluency is a multidimensional term referring to the melody, prosody (pattern of stress and intonation), phrase length, rate of speech, grammaticality, effort, and articulation precision of spontaneous speech.
+Fluency is a multidimensional term referring to the melody, prosody (pattern of stress and intonation), phrase length, rate of speech, grammaticality, effort, and articulatory precision of spontaneous speech.
 This is often tested by asking the patient to describe a complex picture depicting a number of activities.